China

 Learn more: Laws and regulations on circular economy.

-Recycling plastic packaging materials wherever possible is vital for the environment.
-Plastic takes hundreds of years to biodegrade, 500-1000 years for some types (!), which means it takes up landfill space.
+Plastics take hundreds of years to biodegrade, even 500-1000 years ! for some types. .
 This means it takes up space in landfills and pollutes the environment for much longer.
-Additionally, recycling plastics saves limited natural resources and energy; since plastics are made from petroleum, the less plastic made from raw materials, the more petroleum is saved by using a combination of food-grade recycled materials and new plastics.
+In addition, recycling plastic saves limited natural resources and energy.
+Since plastics are made from petroleum, the less plastic that is made from raw materials, the more petroleum that can be saved by using a combination of food-grade recycled materials and new plastics.

 Which plastics can be recycled?

-In addition to common plastics and household waste, other plastics are recyclable, but they may require more specific measures.
+Plastics other than common plastics and household waste are recyclable, but may require more specific measures.

 The most common recycled plastics are: